 Four modern multi-purpose Krizik’s pavilions enclose the Krizik Fountain, famous for various concerts of classical music and light shows.
 The total area of Krizik’s pavilions is 5,488 square metres.

 Lapidarium (open Tue-Sun).
 The former Pavilion of the City of Prague near the entrance to the Prague Exhibition Ground is now the Lapidarium, part of the National Gallery that houses a large collection of stone sculptures, mostly made in Prague between the 11th and the 20th century.
 The 400 best sculptures out of about 2,000 are exhibited there; the rest are kept safe.
 The Neo-Renaissance building opposite the Lapidarium belongs to the Academy of Fine Arts in Prague.

 The pyramid in the lower part of Prague Exhibition Ground serves as a universal pavilion both for many exhibitions and also theatre performances.
 The height of the building is 40 metres.

 The Tesla Arena is a large multi-function building that can be easily adjusted for various events, such as ice-hockey matches, music concerts, exhibitions, fashion shows etc.

-The Marold panorama of the Battle at Lipany is the largest picture of a historical event to ever originate in the Czech Republic.
+The Marold panorama of the Battle at Lipany is the largest picture of a historic event to ever originate in the Czech Republic.
 It depicts the legendary battle during which the radical wing of the Hussites was defeated on 30 May 1434 near Lipany.
-The painting is 11 m tall, 95 m long and it covers an area of 1,045 square meters.
+The painting is 11 m tall, 95 m long, and it covers an area of 1,045 square meters.
 Opening hours: Tue. – Fri.
 2 p.m. – 5 p.m., Sat. and Sun.
 10 a.m. – 5 p.m.
 (April – October)